 To regulate the crofting system fairly and reasonable to protect it for future generations.

-The Commission comprises of five Crofting Commissioners elected from geographic areas in the crofting counties, and two Commissioners appointed by the Scottish Government.
-The Convener was elected by Commissioners from among the Commissioners.
+The Commission comprises of six Crofting Commissioners elected from geographic areas in the crofting counties, and three Commissioners appointed by the Scottish Government.
+The Convener was appointed by Scottish Minister.
 The Commission is supported by a staff of 64, led by a Chief Executive.
 The Commission is based in Great Glen House, Inverness.

 A copy of our Business Plan, Training Plan and Anti-Fraud Policy can be found below.